-South Ayrshire Council has a policy of providing free transport to all secondary pupils whose main address is more than two miles and primary pupils whose main address is more than two miles from their catchment school by the recognised shortest walking route.
-Parents who consider they are eligible for free school transport should complete the online Free School Transport Form which can be obtained via https://south-ayrshire,.gov.uk/school-transport.aspx.
-Applications should be completed and submitted before the end of February for those pupils beginning school in August to enable the appropriate arrangements to be made.
+South Ayrshire Council has a policy of providing free school transport to all secondary pupils whose main address is more than three miles and primary pupils whose main address is more than two miles from their catchment school by the recognised suggested suitable walking route.
+Parents who consider they are eligible for free school transport should complete the online Free School Transport Form which can be obtained via School transport application form - South Ayrshire Council (south-ayrshire.gov.uk).
+Applications should be completed and submitted by the end of April for those pupils beginning school in August to enable the appropriate arrangements to be made.

 Strathclyde Partnership for Transport (SPT) organise mainstream school transport on behalf of South Ayrshire Council.
-If you have any concerns or complaints relating to the service provided you should contact the school who will forward your complaint to SPT alternatively you can e-mail SPT at school.transport@SPT.co.uk.
+If you have any concerns or complaints relating to the service provided you should contact the school who will forward your complaint to SPT alternatively you can e-mail SPT at: school.transport@SPT.co.uk.